MTD and VAT

 HMRC has announced a deferral to the start date of 6 months for some more complex businesses – details below.

-Businesses within scope will need to acquire a suitable commercial software product or appoint an agent to submit returns to HMRC on their behalf.
+Businesses within scope need to acquire a suitable commercial software product or appoint an agent to submit returns to HMRC on their behalf.

-No changes are being made to:
+No changes have been made to:

 - VAT rules other than those that relate to record keeping and filing.